fastify/fastify/docs/Reference/Errors.md

 #### FST_ERR_AJV_CUSTOM_OPTIONS_OPT_NOT_ARR
 <a id="FST_ERR_AJV_CUSTOM_OPTIONS_OPT_NOT_ARR"></a>

-Sajv.plugins option should be an array.
+ajv.plugins option should be an array.

 #### FST_ERR_VERSION_CONSTRAINT_NOT_STR
 <a id="FST_ERR_VERSION_CONSTRAINT_NOT_STR"></a>